knpuniversity/oo/knpu/episode1/using-objects.md

 Refresh, and now things look just fine!

-Again, we have methods inside of our ship we can use.
-Remeber, we have this `getNameAndSpecs`, so I'm thinking when I'm choosing a ship I might want to see right in this list some of the important stats of the ship I'm about to use to save the day.
+We have this `getNameAndSpecs`, so perhaps when I'm choosing a ship I might want to see its important stats since I'm goint to use it to save the day.
 So instead of `getName` I'll use `getNameAndSpecs`.

 First, I'm going to make the short format an optional argument so we don't always have to fill that in.
 Let's make these updates in `index.php` and now refresh the browser.
-And now we see our specs format in the select menu -- cool!
+We see our specs format in the select menu -- cool!

 And that's it, switching to an object is not that big of a deal.
 Next we'll talk about what these public things are doing inside of here and what else we can have.